-Central air conditioning units make a lot of sense for larger homes in warmer climates.
-Central units give you the ability to efficiently cool more square-footage for your dollar, and make managing the temperature of your entire home a lot easier.
-Not to mention more comfortable.
+Central air conditioners make a lot of sense for larger homes in warmer climates.
+Central air units give you the ability to efficiently cool more square-footage for your dollar, and they make managing the temperature of your entire home a lot easier, not to mention more comfortable.

 How Central Unit Air Conditioners Work

-Most central AC units consist of a condenser unit, an air-handling unit with a blower to distribute the cooled air (much like a forced-air furnace), an evaporator coil, and a ductwork system that transports the cooled air and removes the warm air.
-Condenser units are usually placed outside of the home in an open but slightly sheltered location, while the air handler and the evaporator are installed in a basement or garage.
+The condenser units are usually placed outside in an open but slightly sheltered location, while the air handler and the evaporator are installed in a basement or garage.
 In some cases, they can also be installed in the attic.
 The ductwork is then routed throughout the house, with the evaporator as the base.

 Every AC unit is given an efficiency rating by the US Department of Energy, known as SEER – Seasonal Energy Efficiency Rating.
 The higher this number is, the more cost-efficient it will be to use.
 For example, older air conditioning unit models will have a SEER rating of 6, while the newer and better models will have SEER numbers of anywhere from 15-17.
 The standard SEER number is generally right around 13.

 However, a newer standard, SEER2, is set to take effect in 2023.
 To know the new SEER2 requirements for your region, read our guide to SEER2 standards.